An integrable hierarchy associated with loop extension of $\mathbb{Z}_2^2$-graded $\mathfrak{osp}(1|2)$

-Such an extension requires a precise understanding of their algebraic structures, such as root systems and irreducible representations, which are not yet fully understood.
-It is desirable to further develop the mathematical aspects of $\Z2$-graded Lie superalgebras in order to enable the systematic construction of a broad class of new integrable systems characterized by $\Z2$-graded Lie superalgebraic structures.
+To carry out such an extension, several issues must be addressed.
+First, we need to define an appropriate $\Z2$-graded Lie superalgebras, since $\Z2$-graded extension of a given Lie (super)algebra is not unique.
+Recall that a $\Z2$-graded extended algebra has a larger dimension than the original Lie (super)algebra.
+Therefore, computations based solely on the defining relations, as in the present work, are not efficient.
+It is essential to understand the structure of the extended algebra (such as its Cartan subalgebra and root space decomposition) and to make effective use of this structural information in computations.
+We also need to determine the irreducible representations of the extended algebra.
+It is therefore desirable to further develop the mathematical aspects of $\Z2$-graded Lie superalgebras in order to enable the systematic construction of a broad class of new integrable systems characterized by $\Z2$-graded Lie superalgebraic structures. }

 We also remark that $\Z2$-graded Lie superalgebras constitute only a special class of color Lie (super)algebras, in which Lie (super)algebras are generalized by arbitrary Abelian groups \cite{scheu}.
 The general structure of color Lie algebras of $\mathfrak{gl}$ type has been studied in detail \cite{zhang2025}.
 By defining color extensions of $\mathfrak{so}$, $\mathfrak{sp}$, or $\osp$ types in an appropriate manner, one may consider integrable systems associated with these color algebras.
 This will be an interesting future work.